1 Muffin tin or cake pan 2 (8×8-inch or 9×9-inch) or 1 (9×13-inch)

 Instructions

-Preheat the oven to 375°F (1p0°C) and line a muffin tin or use a nontoxic nonstick tin.
+Preheat the oven to 375°F (190°C) and line a muffin tin or use a nontoxic nonstick tin.

-Blend: Add the cooked teff, orange juice, applesauce, ground flaxseed with 3 tablespoons hot water, and pitted Medjool dates to a blender.
+Blend: Add the cooked teff, orange juice, applesauce, ground flaxseed with 3 tablespoons hot water or date soaking water, and pitted Medjool dates to a blender.
 Blend until completely smooth.

 Whisk Dry Ingredients: In a bowl, whisk together the baking powder, baking soda, salt (if using), and cinnamon.
 (Optional: Add ½ teaspoon nutmeg.)
 Whisk until fully combined.

 Combine: Add the blended wet mixture to the dry ingredients and stir until fully combined, then gently fold in the grated carrots, diced apple, and chopped walnuts.
-The batter should be scoopable but not too wet—add a little water as needed if it feels stiff.
+The batter should be scoopable but not wet—add more applesauce as needed (up to ¼ cup) if it feels too stiff, or a little oat flour if overly moist.

 Bake: Use an ice cream scoop or divide the batter evenly between the muffin cups.
 Bake for about 35 minutes, or until set.
 The tops should feel set and slightly firm, not soft or wet Let cool before removing.